Former PhD Students

 2018 also bought the graduation of my last two PhD students, Bea and Benjamin.
 They finally got their cool hats too.

 The big event in 2019 was Vocab@Leuven, the third big international vocabulary conference, after Vocab@Vic in Wellington in 2013, and Vocab@Tokyo in 2016.
 Everyone here was part of my Vocabulary Research Group at some point.
-Left to right: Ana (University College London), Pawel (now at University of Nottingham), me (Emeritus, University of Nottingham), Phoebe Lin (Hong Kong Polytechnic University), Marijana (Manchester Metropolitan University), Diane (retired, Nottingham Trent University), Benjamin (University of Innsbruck), Hana Almutairi, Bea (University of Sheffield), Mike (Carleton University, Ottawa), Marion Durbahn Quinteros (Pontificia Universidad Católica de Chile), Tomoko Ishii (Meiji Gakuin University), and Sam (Nottingham Trent University).
+Left to right: Ana (University College London), Pawel (University of Nottingham), me (Emeritus, University of Nottingham), Phoebe Lin (Hong Kong Polytechnic University), Marijana (Manchester Metropolitan University), Diane (retired, Nottingham Trent University), Benjamin (University of Innsbruck), Hana Almutairi, Bea (University of Sheffield), Mike (Carleton University, Ottawa), Marion Durbahn Quinteros (Pontificia Universidad Católica de Chile), Tomoko Ishii (Meiji Gakuin University), and Sam (Nottingham Trent University).

 One of the pleasures of conferences is meeting up with friends from all around the world.
 Here Diane and I are enjoying a drink with Averil Coxhead and her partner Maria (all the way from New Zealand) at a lovely Belgium cafe.